seangeo/ratom/README.txt

 for protecting your credentials, although if you are using HTTP Basic Authentication there is a good chance your credentials aren't very well protected anyway.

+=== AuthHMAC authentication

+As of version 0.5.1 rAtom also support authentication via HMAC request signing using the AuthHMAC[http://auth-hmac.rubyforge.org] gem.
+This is made available using the :hmac_access_id and :hmac_secret_key parameters which can be passed to the same methods as the HTTP Basic credentials support.

 == TODO

 * Support partial content responses from the server.